gautamchitrans/Glowcal/README.md

 ## Credits

-This app was built with love by Gautam Chitransh and Suaj Sisodia.
+This app was built with love by Gautam Chitransh and Suraj Sisodia.

 ## License